FrashTel/DBMProjects/README.md

 # DBMProjects
-These are DBM projects that I have made public.
+These are my DBM projects that I have made public.

 ### Commands
 Here you will find the commands I have developed and release to the DBM community.